Kohenkyo/GamerReviews/README.md

 # Gamer Reviews

 A React-based frontend application for gamers to review and discover games.
 Built with Vite for fast development and featuring a responsive design.
+This project was developed as part of the final project for the Algorithms and Data Structures III course of the Systems Analyst career in 2025.

 ## Features